 Hey.
 Let me recommend you this Netflix original TV show “Making a murderer“.

-This review might contain spoilers but consider this is a document of real life case that happened 33 years ago in Wisconsin I believe you already heard about it.
+This review might contain spoilers but consider this is a document of the real-life case that happened 33 years ago in Wisconsin I believe you already heard about it.

-It’s a documentary series showing true story of Steven Avery from Manitowoc County, Wisconsin.
-Steven spend 18 years in prison (!) wrongful conviction of sexual assault and attempted murder he allegedly committed in 1985.
+It’s a documentary series showing the true story of Steven Avery from Manitowoc County, Wisconsin.
+Steven spent 18 years in prison (!) wrongful conviction of sexual assault and attempted murder he allegedly committed in 1985.

-He was released in 2003 and obviously he filed a $36 million civil lawsuit against Manitowoc County but 2 years later he was charged with murder of Teresa Halbach and was in prison ever since.
+He was released in 2003 and obviously, he filed a $36 million civil lawsuit against Manitowoc County but 2 years later he was charged with the murder of Teresa Halbach and was in prison ever since.

-Document also shows the background of each character.
-Their families interviews and the impact of this case one Avery family and Halbach family.
+The document also shows the background of each character.
+Their families interviews and the impact of this case on the Avery family and Halbach family.
 Investigation and potential evidence tempting and many more.

 Making a murderer has 2 series now with 20 episodes of approximately 50 minutes each.
-It was filmed for 10 year since 2005 when directors read about this case and realized it would be great idea to document this.
+It was filmed for 10 years since 2005 when directors read about this case and realized it would be a great idea to document this.

-First season aired on Netflix in 2015 and focuses on prosecutions and failed attempt of Stevens and Brandon’s lawyers to prove their innocence.
+The first season aired on Netflix in 2015 and focuses on prosecutions and failed attempts of Stevens and Brandon’s lawyers to prove their innocence.

-Second series that aired just last month (october 2018) focuses more on new investigation of what really happened to Teresa under Stevens new lawyer Kathleen Zellner, and Brennan story as well.
+The second series that aired just last month (October 2018) focuses more on a new investigation of what really happened to Teresa under Stevens’s new lawyer Kathleen Zellner, and Brennan’s story as well.

 Why it’s so appealing:

-It’s so controversial, it makes you sympathize with potential murdered.
-It keeps you on the edge of your seat with each new information.
+It’s so controversial, it makes you sympathize with potential murderers.
+It keeps you on the edge of your seat with each new piece of information.

-Lately I can very rarely focus on one thing only.
+Lately, I can very rarely focus on one thing only.
 I’m always thinking about something else.
-Searching internet on my phone in one hand.
-Watching some tv show and simultaneously thinking about my brand, blog, work or whatever.
+Searching the internet on my phone in one hand.
+Watching some tv show and simultaneously thinking about my brand, blog, work, or whatever.

 Making a murderer made me put down my phone and totally consumed my interest.

 Very often I had to pause and just really soak in what I just witnessed.
-I had to constantly remind myself that this is not basic tv show.
-It’s not actors, this is document, real life people, real stories and it still blows my mind.
+I had to constantly remind myself that this is not a basic tv show.
+It’s not actors, this is a document, real-life people, real stories and it still blows my mind.

 It makes you feel so many emotions, most of all anger.

-Makes you feel astonishment.
-Its rally mind-blowing just to see what people are really capable of.
+Makes you feel astonished.
+It’s really mind-blowing just to see what people are really capable of.

 To quote one of Stevens lawyer :